Empathy for the user

 • pivot quickly and flexibly when required

-• think fast to develop the best possible user solution – especially when there are limitations on time, resources, or functionality.
+• think fast to develop the best possible user solution – especially when there are limitations on time, resources or functionality.

 “We can’t solve problems by using the same kind of thinking we used when we created them.”

-– Albert Einstein, former refugee
+― Albert Einstein, former refugee.

 Get personalised coaching from content design specialists to support your career development.
+Your first 30-minute session is free.